Ten Things You Can’t Control, so Can Quit Worrying About

 Away from love.

-An athlete who is present, who is in love with the game, who is in love with life will express all of the attributes and behaviours listed more often than not.
+A young athlete who is present, who is in love with the game, who is in love with life will express all of the attributes and behaviours listed in the meme more often than not.

 But they will do it effortlessly and with enthusiasm and joy.
 Not from duty or to try to get somewhere in the future.